 - Himalayan salt lamps for a warm, amber glow

-- String lights for cosy, gentle ambience
+- String lights for a cosy, gentle ambience

 - Candles or battery-operated tea lights for quiet spaces